 Manipulating someone into falling for you is unethical, but that doesn’t mean you shouldn’t have a game plan.
-Be patient and woo her one tactical step at a time.
+Be patient and woo her one tactical step at a time, and you might just see the signs that she wants you romantically.
 The specific strategies you use will depend on whether you’re currently in a relationship, and if so, which stage you’re in.
 If you’re not seeing anyone right now, take it from the top––you’ve gotta start somewhere!

 Do you want to know how to make a girl fall in love with you?
 There’s no magic formula, but these six steps will help you get set up for lovey-dovey success.

 It may seem obvious, but people don’t fall in love if they don’t have a genuine connection.
 This authentic bond is the foundation of a relationship, and without it, you won’t get far.
+This is the essence of understanding a woman--creating a connection.
 So, how do you connect romantically with a girl you find attractive?
 Talking and flirting is the name of the game––especially at first.

 While you shouldn't be too scripted, it’s totally OK to prepare with a few conversation starters.
 If possible, find out what her interests are, think of some relevant topics and maybe have a few jokes in your back pocket.
 Most importantly, be yourself and try to make her feel comfortable.
 If she likes your personality and feels like she can be herself around you, the conversation should flow.
 With great conversation, a connection will build naturally.